JasonTurley/Data-Structures/README.md

-# Data-Structures
+## What is this?

-Implementating data structures in various languages to hone my skills and prep for interviews.
+My implementations of fundamental and advanced data structures in various languages to hone my computer science skills and prep for technical interviews.

 ## What I learned
 - Low-level memory management